 There are many reasons for gagging, from hairball issues to eating too fast, and from foreign bodies to an underlying disease.
-If your cat is suddenly gagging and it’s not resolving, a check-up with your vet is needed.
+If your cat is suddenly gagging and it’s not resolving, schedule a checkup with your vet.

 What to do if a cat is gagging?

 Keep calm and see if you can look in your cat’s mouth for foreign objects.
-If you see anything, don’t pull it out.
+If you see anything, don’t pull it out or push it down.
 Instead, book an appointment with your vet.
 If gagging is a chronic problem, you can try hairball remedies, use slow-feeding bowls, and rule out an underlying disease with your vet.